• Skip to primary navigation

 Preheat the Ninja Foodi with either the grill grate (flat side up) resting on the diffuser legs from the basket inside or the rack in the low position.
 Use broil (or grill in the UK models) for 10 minutes to get the Ninja Foodi really hot.

 While that is preheating, lay out your 10" flour tortilla on a clean and very dry work surface.
-Spread out the refried beans, about 2 Tbsp is enough.
+Spread out the refried beans, about 2 tablespoon is enough.
 If you aren't using refried beans, put down cheese or rice first before your meat mixture because the meat mixture will be a little wet and you don't want it to make your tortilla soggy.

 Next, layer the rest of your fillings.
 I put the refried beans down first, followed by, rice, cheese, and then the chicken.
 No matter what fillings you are using, make sure they are not super wet.